Blosc/blogsite/posts/new-treestore-blosc2.rst

 Some Benchmarks
 ---------------

 ``TreeStore`` is based on powerful abstractions from the ``blosc2`` library, so it is very fast.
 Here are some benchmarks comparing ``TreeStore`` to other data storage formats, like HDF5 and Zarr.
-We have used two different configurations: one with small arrays, where sizes follow a gaussian distribution centered at 10 MB each, and the other with larger arrays, where sizes follow a gaussian distribution centered at 1 GB each.
+We have used two different configurations: one with small arrays, where sizes follow a normal distribution centered at 10 MB each, and the other with larger arrays, where sizes follow a normal distribution centered at 1 GB each.
 We have compared the performance of ``TreeStore`` against HDF5 and Zarr for both small and large arrays, measuring the time taken to create and read datasets.
 For comparing apples with apples, we have used the same compression codec (``zstd``) and filter (``shuffle``) for all three formats.

 For assessing different platforms, we have used a desktop with an Intel i9-13900K CPU and 32 GB of RAM, running Ubuntu 25.04, and also a Mac mini with an Apple M4 Pro processor and 24 GB of RAM.
-The benchmarks were run using the `blosc2-benchmarks repository <https://github.com/Blosc/python-blosc2/blob/main/bench/large-tree-store.py>`_.
+The benchmarks were run using `this script <https://github.com/Blosc/python-blosc2/blob/main/bench/large-tree-store.py>`_.

 Results for the Intel i9-13900K desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~